 - St. Joseph Medical Center, Polson

-When you are having surgery at either St. Patrick Hospital or Community Medical Center, please contact your surgeon's assistant to discuss arrangements for a pre-registration appointment at the hospital.
+When you are having surgery at St. Patrick Hospital, please contact your surgeon's assistant to discuss arrangements for a pre-registration appointment at the hospital.

 During your pre-registration appointment, you may require lab work, X-rays, and an EKG.
 The hospital will then send the results to your surgeon's office prior to surgery.

-If you are scheduled for either a total hip replacement or total knee replacement, specific information is available at each hospital for your review:
+If you are scheduled for either a total hip replacement or total knee replacement, specific information is available at the hospital for your review.